RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### 🎥 Pretty print camera

 Figuring out the right numbers for camera position, tilt and heading made easy.
 The view should be set on the window.
-Run this code snippet in the console: [Show me the camera](hello.html)
+Run this code snippet in the console or try out the demo: [Show me the camera](hello.html)

 ```js